Learn how to access your Analytics Dashboard and best practices for customizing it to suit your business needs.

 You can also group the data by:

-The time grouping will change depending on the length of the time range to be displayed
+The time grouping will change depending on the length of the time range being displayed.

 Rename or Delete a Dashboard View